 - The Open Price Feed — How can the protocol calculate the maximum borrow, or if a user’s account is insolvent?
 Compound has its own Price Feed contract that has the current exchange rates of all supported assets.
-The Open Price Feed uses price feeds from several highly liquid exchanges to find the median price, and has rules coded into the contract to ensure the integrity of its reported prices.
+The Open Price Feed is powered by Chainlink.
 You can view the Open Price Feed documentation on the Compound website.

 - The Borrow Balance — This is the sum of a user’s current borrowed amount plus the interest that needs to be repaid.
 This is calculated with an easy to use function in each cToken contract.

 - The Borrow Rate — Borrowers owe the prevailing interest rate of the asset they are borrowing.
 This is done by adding the Borrow Rate to the account’s Borrow Balance every Ethereum block.
 While a borrow is open, the Borrow Balance is ever-increasing.
 The borrow and interest is never required to be repaid unless the borrower becomes insolvent; otherwise, the borrower can choose to repay some or all of their borrow whenever they choose.

 - Liquidation — A borrowing account becomes insolvent when the Borrow Balance exceeds the amount allowed by the collateral factor.
 When an account becomes insolvent, other users can repay a portion of its outstanding borrow in exchange for a portion of its collateral, with a liquidation incentive — currently set at 8% but subject to change through Compound’s governance system.
 The liquidation incentive means that liquidators receive the borrower’s collateral at a 8% discount to market price.
 Having your account liquidated is bad because you lose some of your collateral.